VRConservation/neca_jpa/jpa.md

 :::

-[^mwpa]: JPAs similar to the Marin Wildfire Prevention Authority, funded through sales tax increase, aren't possible in northeastern California where a low tax base and few people cannot generate the same income as a more densely populated county such as Marin.
+[^mwpa]: JPAs similar to the Marin Wildfire Prevention Authority, funded through a county-wide sales tax increase, aren't possible in rural areas with low tax bases.

 # Funding Options
 The abundance of state and federal funding over the past five years has meant many agencies and organizations depend on grant funding for implementing restoration and infrastructure projects.
-Trump administration cuts in 2025 demonstrate the vulnerability of relying too heavily on grant funding.
-Many nonprofits are familiar with the cyclic nature of many funding sources.
+Trump administration cuts in 2025 or the periodic surplus/deficit of California state funding demonstrate the vulnerability of relying too heavily on grant funding.
+Many organizations are familiar with the cyclic nature of many funding sources and want to create more dependable, even-keeled funding streams, although grants can often complement stable revenue sources.

 ## Traditional
-The Northeast California feedstock aggregation project recognized the need for grant funding to initiate a JPA and acknowledged the need for additional funding sources that can sustainably support a JPA over time.
-These are described below and with the pluses and minuses of each summarized in ({numref}`funding`).
+Many of the Office of Land Use and Climate Innovation feedstock aggregation pilots recognized the need for long-term funding sources and that grants are not a dependable resource to maintain an organization over time.
+Traditional funding sources are many and a blended portfolio should help weather changes in grant cycles and tap into funding sources that can provide steady revenue.
+These options are described below and with the pluses and minuses of each summarized in ({numref}`funding`).
+Other revenue sources such as climate bond funding, agency funding, and legislative action are additional revenue sources, but their outcomes tend to be grant-based and temporary.

 1. **Endowment**.
 In the case of the feedstock aggregation pilots the Office of Land Use and Climate Change Innovation provided a funding tranche for entity startup.
 This funding could be used to create an endowment, or at least seed an endowment that could provide a steady source of unrestricted revenue, if invested wisely.
 Other JPAs could do the same with an initial foundation grant or a campaign to raise sufficient funds to start an endowment.
 2. **Contributions**.
 Regardless of starting an endowment, a capital campaign to raise awareness about a JPA and generate individual, corporate, and foundation grants would complement any secured public funds.
 In fact match from non public sources often makes grant applications more competitive.
 A strong JPA strategy that outlines the mission, programs, and projects is critical to focus funding requests and, the same for any grant application, prioritizes which funding to pursue ([Forest Business Alliance](https://forestbiz.info/chapters/program.html)).
 3. **Federal and State Grants**.
 It is unlikely that a JPA will receive operational funding from state and federal grants, but any proposals it leads or participates in could charge overhead (~10%) plus directly bill salaries to cover some operating costs.
 A negotiated indirect cost rate agreement, or NICRA, to increase this value through pulbic grants could be another long-term strategy to boost operating cost revenues.
 4. **Member Contributions**.
-In the case of Northeast California pilot, members, such as RCDs, pay an annual cost participate in the program.
+JPA members or beneficiaries, such as RCDs, pay an annual cost to participate in the feedstock aggregation program.
 5. **Fee for Service**.
 Western Shasta RCD, for example, works with nonindustrial forest owners and provides services for forest management plans with small forested landowners.
 The State can fund the development of forest management plans for private landowners.
 A JPA could offer similar services as long as it does not compete with RCDs in the region.
 6. **Sort yards**.
-Managing a sort yard for aggregated feedstock would be a strategic revenue source.
-This would require a substantial investment in equipment and a suitable site.
-A feasibility study would help understand the total costs, potential revenue, and risk reduction associated with the yard.
+Managing a sort yard for aggregated feedstock could be a strategic revenue source.
+Note that feedstock aggregation and sort yards should not be conflated nor should creation of JPAs be equated to sort yard management.
+A sort yard may be one strategy for income generation and typically not connected to JPA creation or necessary to fund it.

 :::{list-table} Analysis of funding types appropriate to aggregation JPAs.
 Timing roughly refers to the amount of time required to generate income.
 Difficulty is a qualitative scale ranging from 1 (easiest to secure) to 5 (most difficult).
+Note that sort yards are not to be conflated with JPA creation or feedstock aggregation.
 :header-rows: 1
 :label: funding